AmyRaff/concept-explanations/README.md

 This repo does not contain the data used in experiments.
 Data can be downloaded from https://physionet.org/content/mimic-cxr-jpg/2.0.0/ after signing Physionet's data use agreement.

 Scripts for the original 28-concept experiment can be found in the 28-concept directory.
 Scripts for the fully clustered experiment can be found in the 6-cluster directory.
+Note that these scripts are for the binary domain of lung cancer classification.
+To expand to multiclass, simply edit your data metadata (classes.txt) and change the N_ATTRIBUTES and N_CLASSES values in the Python scripts.

 Data must be in the following format: